csswizardry/csswizardry.github.com/speaking.md

 href="https://richardtheemling.com/">Richard Theemling</a>.</figcaption>
 </figure>

-From local meetups to international events, I am an enthusiastic, engaging, and professional speaker.
-My focus is on web performance and site-speed optimisation, from both a technical- and business-perspective.
+From local meetups to international events, I’m an enthusiastic, engaging, and professional speaker.
+I cover web performance and site-speed optimisation from both technical and business perspectives.

-**Want to see where I’m speaking next?** I have a fairly full international [schedule](#section:upcoming-events), so hopefully I’ll be in a city near you very soon.
+**Want to see where I’m speaking next?** My international [schedule](#section:upcoming-events) is fairly full.
+Hopefully, I’ll be in a city near you soon.

 **Want me to speak at your event?** I’ll probably say yes.
 I usually say yes.
-Take a look at [my preliminary questions ](#section:request)and then [drop me a line](/contact/).
+Read [my preliminary questions](#section:request), then [drop me a line](/contact/).

 **Am I any good?** Check this keynote from 2019’s [performance.now() conference](https://perfnow.nl/).
 It’s a good representation of me and my style.